vovashkil/vovashkil.github.io/docs/aci/185-aws-cloud-operations-2/W090MonitoringTroubleshootingMetricsNetworkMonitoring.md

 For this assignment, the general of a galactic security fleet needs your help to ensure that their spaceships and planetary bases are secure from any potential threats.
 The general wants a solution to monitor the fleet's network traffic from their spaceships and bases, and test the network's effectiveness.

 ### Knowledge Check

+#### What does Amazon CloudWatch Network Monitor focus on when monitoring flows from resources hosted on AWS?

+* Monitoring the routes taken by flows from resources hosted on AWS

+Wrong answers:

+* Monitoring all flows in the AWS Region
+* Monitoring only inbound flows to AWS resources
+* Monitoring external traffic to AWS resources

+##### Explanation

+Network Monitor focuses monitoring on the routes taken by flows from the resources hosted on AWS resources instead of broadly monitoring all flows from the AWS Region.
+If workloads spread across multiple Availability Zones, Network Monitor can monitor routes from each of the private subnets.

+#### How does Amazon CloudWatch Lambda Insights help in troubleshooting performance issues?

+* By correlating performance metrics with application behavior

+Wrong answers:

+* By providing real-time debugging capabilities
+* By analyzing code quality and suggesting improvements
+* By automatically scaling Lambda functions to handle increased traffic

+##### Explanation

+Lambda Insights helps in troubleshooting performance issues by correlating performance metrics, such as invocations, errors, and memory usage with the behaviors of the Lambda functions.
+This correlation helps identify the root cause of performance problems.

+The other options are incorrect because of the following:

+* Lambda Insights focuses on providing operational visibility into the performance of Lambda functions.
+It doesn’t offer real-time debugging.
+* Lambda Insights doesn’t directly analyze code quality or suggest improvements.
+* Lambda Insights focuses on providing operational visibility into the performance of Lambda functions.
+It doesn’t manage auto scaling actions.

+#### A developer has been asked to configure their Amazon Elastic Container Service (Amazon ECS) environment.
+They want to make sure that CPU and memory utilization metrics are available at the task level for tasks running on Amazon EC2 instances.
+Which step is the MOST efficient way to accomplish this?

+* Enable Amazon CloudWatch Container Insights for their Amazon ECS cluster.

+Wrong answers:

+* Modify the ECS task definition to include custom monitoring scripts.
+* Set up custom Amazon CloudWatch alarms to monitor CPU and memory utilization.
+* No action is required.
+Task-level metrics are available by default for tasks running on EC2 instances.

+##### Explanation

+The Amazon ECS agent on the container instance will send performance data at the task-level to CloudWatch if Container Insights is enabled.

+The other options are incorrect because of the following:

+* Using custom monitoring scripts would require manual implementation and maintenance of monitoring scripts, which can be complex and less efficient compared to using build-in monitoring solutions.
+* Although custom CloudWatch alarms can be useful for invoking notifications based on predefined thresholds, they don’t provide the granular visibility into task-level metrics that CloudWatch Container Insights offers.
+* Amazon ECS provides free metrics for clusters and services.
+For an additional cost, developers can turn on Amazon ECS CloudWatch Container Insights for their cluster for per-task metrics, including CPU, memory, and EBS filesystem utilization.

+### Summary

+#### CloudWatch Container Insights

+You can use the AWS Management Console to activate Container Insights on new Amazon ECS clusters.
+You can either turn on Container Insights on all new clusters by default, or you can turn it on when you create a new cluster.
+For an existing Amazon ECS cluster, you need to use the ```aws ecs update-cluster-settings --cluster myCICluster --settings name=containerInsights,value=enabled``` command to activate.

+To install Container Insights on Amazon EKS clusters, it's recommended to use the CloudWatch Observability EKS add-on.
+Before you install the add-on, you must grant IAM permissions to enable the CloudWatch agent to send metrics, logs, and traces to CloudWatch.
+You first attach the **CloudWatchAgentServerPolicy** IAM policy.
+Then, you can install the add-on with the Amazon EKS console.

+##### Troubleshooting with Container Insights

+There are multiple ways that you can use to troubleshoot your containerized workloads with Container Insights.

+* **Using Container Insights console**: You can view the data in the Container Insights console, which provides dashboards, graphs, and tables to visualize the performance and health of your applications.
+* **Using metrics**: Container Insights offers a variety of metrics that can help you monitor your applications.
+These include CPU utilization, memory utilization, network traffic, and application log data.
+You can use these metrics to identify performance slowdowns and throttling issues.
+* **Using logs**: Container Insights includes a logging feature that can capture and analyze log data from your containers.
+You can use this log data to troubleshoot issues such as applications crashing or failing to start.
+You can also use log data to monitor application behavior and identify patterns of usage.

+#### CloudWatch Lambda Insights

+Lambda Insights is a feature offered by CloudWatch that provides detailed observability into the performance and behavior of serverless applications running on AWS Lambda.
+It collects system-level metrics, aggregates and summarizes diagnostic information, and helps isolate issues and resolve them quickly.

+The performance monitoring dashboard provides two different views: multi-function and single-function.

+* **Multi-function view**: You can analyze metrics and traces across all of your Lambda functions in an AWS Region or account.
+It provides an aggregated view of metrics like invocations, errors, durations, and estimated costs across functions.
+* **Single-function view**: You can dive deeper into metrics, logs, and traces for a specific Lambda function.
+It shows granular metrics for a single function such as durations, memory usage, CPU usage, and network usage.
+You can also analyze the function's execution logs and traces to troubleshoot issues.

+##### Troubleshooting with Lambda Insights

+The following are some general steps to use CloudWatch Lambda Insights to troubleshoot Lambda functions.

+1. Enable Lambda Insights when creating or updating your Lambda function in the AWS Lambda console.
+With Lambda Insights turned on, CloudWatch can collect runtime metrics and logs from your function executions.
+2. Check the CloudWatch Lambda Insights dashboard for different performance metrics such as function duration, invocations, errors, and throttles.
+3. Implement performance optimization techniques, such as rightsizing function resources, to improve function performance.
+4. Use the query editor in CloudWatch Logs Insights to filter the log streams and analyze the logs for errors or performance issues.
+You can filter by error messages, response times, or memory usage.

+#### CloudWatch Internet Monitor

+Internet Monitor uses the connectivity data that AWS captures from its global networking footprint to calculate a baseline of performance and availability for internet-facing traffic.
+You can see a global view of traffic patterns and health events.
+You can easily drill down into information about events.
+You can also get alerts for internet health events that affect your application clients.
+In addition, you can use insights that Internet Monitor provides to explore potential improvements to your client experience.
+For example, you can use CloudFront or route through different AWS Regions to improve client experience.

+#### CloudWatch Network Monitor

+Network Monitor uses a fully-managed agent approach so that you can track and visualize latency and packet loss for hybrid network connections.

+You can create probes that are sent from your resources hosted on AWS to on-premises destination IP addresses.
+This gathers measurements and enables Network Monitor to create health event alerts for your application.

+You don't need to install additional agents to monitor your network performance.
+As with Internet Monitor, you can set alerts and thresholds to get information that can help you quickly troubleshoot issues.
+You can then take action to improve your end user experience.